Management Development Program

 Program Dates / Locations

-While this course is not scheduled at this time, any of the executive education programs offered by the Hudson Center of Entrepreneurship and Executive Education (HCEEE) or the International Institute for Franchise Education (IIFE) can be delivered in-house at your organization.
+While this course is not scheduled at this time, any of the executive education programs offered by the Hudson Center of Entrepreneurship and Executive Education (HCEEE) can be delivered in-house at your organization.

 Fee of $1,950 includes tuition, instructional materials and lunch.